kshi36/teleport-backend-challenge/design.md

 ## Security

-For the prototype, the API server will use a self-signed TLS certificate to implement the HTTPS connection.
+The TLS configuration for the server will follow defaults from Go’s `crypto/tls` library to provide modern secure configurations.
+For the prototype, TLS version will be enforced to TLS 1.3 for strongest security.
+In addition, the API server will use a self-signed TLS certificate to implement the HTTPS connection.
 The certificate and private key pair will be pre-generated.
 In production, the server will use certificates issued by trusted Certificate Authorities to improve security and trust between clients and the server.

 ### Authentication